 Standard sessions are about an hour long.
 The first session costs $180 for couples, and we allow up to 75 minutes, follow-up sessions cost $150 for couples and individual sessions are $140 for initial and follow up.
 Online individual appointments are $150.
 Our pricing is similar to that of a physiotherapist, chiropractor, or doctor if you spent an hour with them (and much cheaper and less painful than seeing a dentist!).
 Your mental and emotional well-being are important to us.
 If cost is a real barrier, please discuss this with us during your first session.

 This depends on what you are dealing with, what your goals are, how long you have had this concern for, how long it takes you to feel comfortable to fully open up and share your concerns, and the work that you do between sessions.
 Just like you may get stretches to do from your physiotherapist, we try to give you small and manageable things to do between sessions to keep you moving towards your goals.

 Do you do sessions online or via skype?

 We do offer online or Skype sessions, especially for those located in Sydney, Melbourne, Brisbane, Adelaide, or regional Australia.
 We generally recommend having the first session in person, but if you are feeling a bit shy or your travel schedule doesn’t support this then we can organize an online appointment.
-Unfortunately you can not access bulk billed psychological services this way.
+You can book this via our bookings page.